mag4no10/arch-linux-guide/README.md

 # cgdisk /dev/sda
 ```
 * Press <kbd>Return</kbd> when warned about damaged GPT.
 Now the screen shows the list of partitions.
-Naturally, it must show free space since we have cleaned our disk, otherwise, feel free to delete all partitions.
+Naturally, it must show free space since we have cleaned our disk, otherwise, feel free to delete all partitions. \
-**To select all avaiable space, just simply leave sector space blank**
+**To select all available space, just simply leave sector space blank**

 + Create the `boot` partition
 	- If you already have a efi partition that is being used by windows or other os, do not create another one.
 Just mount the existing one to /mnt/efi